Report writing skills training course 1: The Course on Business Writing, Technical Documents and How to Write Clearly for Maximum Impact.

 - Present your report with appropriate styles to achieve maximum impact Without causing distraction

-- Deliver your content using a clear and effective language which is easy to Read, understand and act on Program Content
+- Deliver your content using clear and effective language that is easy to read, understand and act on Program Content

 quickly and effortlessly as possible

-- Write titles that make your readers excited about your content and encourage them to read the rest of your report
+- Write titles that excite your readers about your content and encourage them to read the rest of your report.

-- Phrase your sentences efficiently to persuade others for your product or idea
+- Phrase your sentences efficiently to persuade others to your product or idea.

 Who needs the Program?

-Report writing skills training aims to make writing easier for delegates by helping them focus on each of these smaller tasks individually and master them.
+Report writing skills training aims to make writing easier for delegates by helping them focus on these smaller tasks individually and master them.
 The collection of these skills would then allow the delegate to write any text of any length with ease while increasing its Impact and persuasiveness.
-Examples, in particular bad examples, are a great a source to help people understand what works and how specific techniques are used in practice.
+Examples, particularly bad examples, are a great source to help people understand what works and how specific techniques are used in practice.

 In this highly practical course delegates will learn